amoralesch/hledger-db-grafana/readme.md

       like: `./shell/export.sh -f {ledger_file}`.
     * If you only want to load information _after_ certain date, use the `-b` flag like: `./shell/export.sh -b 2024`.
-5. Once is done, open browser pointing to `http://localhost:3000/`.
+5. Once this is done, open browser pointing to `http://localhost:3000/`.
 6. There should be a dashboard created named _Main Overview_, open it and all the panel should display your information.
-7. Once all is done, close the containers with `docker compose down`.
+7. Once all is done, terminate the containers with `docker compose down`.
     * Optionally, you can run `docker compose down -v` to also delete all the volumes created, but if you do this, when you start the containers again, you will need to re-run the export file.